 Floyd E. Allen (1909) Memorial Scholarship.
-Established by Helen M. Allen in memory of her husband, Floyd '09, a graduate engineer, to establish a scholarship in the Division of Engineering.
+Established by Helen M. Allen in memory of her husband, Floyd, Class of 1909, a graduate engineer, to establish a scholarship in the Division of Engineering.

 William Allen (1895) Scholarship.
-The gift of Judge William Allen (1895).
+The gift of Judge William Allen, Class of 1895.

 Ann and Bruce Allison Scholarship.
-Established by Robert M. DeMichele '66, a life member of the Board of Trustees of Union College.
+Established by Robert M. DeMichele, Class of 1966, a life member of the Board of Trustees of Union College.
 Preference given to a high academic achieving member of the men's lacrosse team.

 Ronald Amiraian (1980) Memorial Scholarship.
-Established by Dr. and Mrs. Kenneth Amiraian in honor of their son, Ronald '80.
+Established by Dr. and Mrs. Kenneth Amiraian in honor of their son, Ronald, Class of 1980.
 Preference to modern language students participating in the Terms Abroad program.

 A.M. and S.M.
 Anderson Scholarship.
-Created by A. Melcher Anderson (1945) and his wife, Shirley M. Anderson.
+Created by A. Melcher Anderson, Class of 1945, and his wife, Shirley M. Anderson.
 Preference shall be given to students majoring in engineering and related technologies, or in the natural sciences including physics, chemistry and mathematics.

 Cecil E. Angell (1941) and Jane S. Angell Memorial Scholarship.
-Created in memory of Cecil E. Angell '41 by his family and friends.
+Created in memory of Cecil E. Angell, Class of 1941, by his family and friends.
 Income awarded annually to students pursuing courses in engineering who require financial assistance.